RhetTbull/osxphotos/README.md

                                   work with iTerm2 (use with Terminal.app).
                                   This is faster and more reliable than the default AppleScript interface.
+  --report REPORTNAME.CSV         Write a CSV formatted report of all files
+                                  that were exported.
   -h, --help                      Show this message and exit.

 ** Export **